Majeed Simaan (msimaan)

 Research

-Research interests revolve around Risk Management, with a focus on Asset allocation and Pricing.
+Research interests revolve around Financial Risk Management (FRM), primarily focusing on asset allocation and pricing.
 Applications cover quantitative and computational finance-related tools, such as financial networks (interconnectedness), machine learning, and textual analysis.

 Experience

-Prior to joining SIT, I worked as a part-time data scientist for Financial Network Analytics (FNA) during the of summer 2018.
-While in London, I worked as a part-time Quantitative Analyst for Pantheon Ventures.
-I am also an active member of the R programming community, promoting a free software environment for statistical computing and data science.
+Before Stevens, I worked as a part-time data scientist for Financial Network Analytics (FNA) during the summer of 2018.
+In 2012/13, I pursued graduate training in Mathematical Finance at the London School of Economics (LSE) for one year, during which I worked as a part-time Quantitative Analyst for Pantheon Ventures.

 Institutional Service